bblackheart013/defi-zkp-governance-nyu/README.md

-# Sample Hardhat Project
+#Hardhat Project

-This projec t demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This projec t demonstrates Hardhat use case.
+It comes with a contract and a Hardhat Ignition module that deploys that contract.

 Try running some of the following tasks: